 Now that you have completed this part of the AEM Headless Developer Journey, you should:

-You should continue your AEM headless journey by next reviewing the document How to Go Live with Your Headless Application where you actually take your AEM Headless project live!
+Continue your AEM headless journey by next reviewing the document How to Go Live with Your Headless Application where you actually take your AEM Headless project live!